ivanxma/HeatwaveML-Lab/02-zeppelin-notebook/README.md

 ```

 7. Predict a given flight data
+- using one row of test data from previous step to create a prediction.  @myrow contains the row content for the test data without the outcome "delay".a
+- Calling to a function sys.ML_PREDICT_ROW to return JSON output where we determine the delay with possibility of the output.
 ```
 select @modelname:='flightmodel';
 select @myrow:=JSON_OBJECT("Airline", "DL", "Flight", "1002", "AirportFrom", "SLC", "AirportTo", "JFK", "DayOfWeek", "5", "Time", "1425", "Length", "264"  );